-10.1.67 MDI Inhalation Technique Checklist (with spacer) (TECH_MDI_SP)

-Purpose: To record information related to the assessment of the participant's MDI inhalation technique using a spacer.
+10.1.67 MDI Inhalation Technique Checklist (with spacer) (TECH_MDI_SP) Purpose: To record information related to the assessment of the participant's MDI inhalation technique using a spacer.
+Who: The Pulmonary Function Technician completes the form.
 When: When an MDI inhaler (with spacer) is first dispensed to a participant and as indicated on the Visit Procedure Checklists.